-The practical use of these spells or magical invocations is more or less identical to that of the better-known Graeco Egyptian papyrus called the ‘Bornless Ritual’.
-That use is defined poetically as the ‘Knowledge and Conversation of the Holy Guardian Angel’.
-This work is also to prepare us for the ultimate crossing or passing through the duat, which is the overcoming of physical death in the miracle of the soul’s resurrection and transcendence.
+The practical use of these spells or invocations is more or less identical to that of the better-known Graeco Egyptian papyrus called the ‘Bornless Ritual’.
+That use is defined poetically as the ‘Knowledge and Conversation of the Holy Guardian Angel’, which is to realise the immortality at the centre of Self.
+The world centre is symbolised in many traditions.
+In the Bornless Ritual it is named, ‘Heart girt with a Serpent’.
+Such a work is also to prepare the soul for the ultimate crossing or passing through the duat, which is the overcoming of physical death in the miracle of resurrection and transcendence.

 In our desire to understand the wisdom of Egypt, we tend to draw Egypt into the sphere of our modern mentality.
 But our effort will bear no fruit unless we pierce that sphere and try to draw nearer to Egypt.